SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

   * I = 1 : Max instability
   * I = 0 : Max stability

-Note that "dependencies" are counted by the amount of classes are dependend on.
+Note that "dependencies" are counted by the amount of classes are depended on.
 If a component `x` depends on `2` classes in component `y`, this means the fan-in is `2` between the two components, not `1`.

 #### SAP: Stable Abstractions Principle

 > A component should be as abstract as it is stable.

 Some software should not change very often.
-This represents high-level architecture and policiy decisions.
+This represents high-level architecture and policy decisions.
 We don't want these business and architectural decisions to be volatile (notice Entities in the center).
 So these components should be `I = 0`, meaning stable.
 Unstable components `I = 1` should contain only software that is volatile (in outer layers).

 This is **OCP (Open Closed Principle) for components**.

 > On the one hand, a stable component should also be abstract so that its stability does not prevent it from being extended.
-On the other hand, an ubstable component should be concrete since its instabillity allows the code within to be easily changed.
+On the other hand, an unstable component should be concrete since its instability allows the code within to be easily changed.

 If a component is to be stable, it should consist of interfaces and abstract classes so that it can be extended.